A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 The road to "Big Apple Corner" (West 54th Street and Broadway) wasn't easy.
 It took five years.
 Here's what happened.

 The Gerald Cohen-Barry Popik work had traced "the Big Apple" to John J. Fitz Gerald, a track writer for the New York Morning Telegraph who'd heard the phrase from stablehands in New Orleans.
-Fitz Gerald, who was born in Saratoga, but had lived the last almost thirty years of his life in Manhattan, at a welfare hotel at Broadway and West 54th Street.
+Fitz Gerald, who was born in Saratoga, had lived the last years of his life in Manhattan at a welfare hotel, then called the Hotel Bryant and originally called the Hotel Cumberland, at Broadway and West 54th Street.
+Fitz Gerald's death certificate stated that he lived there from 1934 until his death in 1963, but other documents (a 1940 census record and Queens telephone directories) show that he lived in Kew Gardens, Queens, in the late 1930s through the early 1940s.

-In the 1990s, the hotel was renovated and became the Hotel Ameritania.
+In the 1990s, the hotel was renovated and became the Ameritania Hotel.

 In 1992, I took all the "Big Apple" documents and asked to speak to someone at the Manhattan Borough President's Office.
 The city charter changed in the late 1980s; the borough presidents offices were stripped of power and now remain largely ceremonial.